 A clear example of systemic empowerment occurs when HTSG shares project data with doctors at a local hospital and a regional public health authority.
-A report excerpt shows HTSG was acquiring new digital capabilities, for example by creating a digital database, training volunteers to collect data, and improving communication within its network:
+A report excerpt shows HTSG were acquiring new digital capabilities, for example by creating a digital database, training volunteers to collect data, and improving communication with partners:

-Project improving communication among local networks, Muang A Hospital and Muang B Public Health Offices 6, with greater in-depth knowledge sharing being established and more communication between volunteers and hospital.
+"Project improving communication among local networks, Muang A Hospital and Muang B Public Health Offices 5, with greater in-depth knowledge sharing being established and more communication between volunteers and hospital."
 (HTSG Healthcare Project Report, 2013)

-The report excerpt shows HTSG's knowledge-sharing activities in a noncoercive, systemic way.
-There was no financial exchange and HTSG was not in a hierarchical relationship with the local health authority.
-Sharing was not for compliance; rather, it developed because of HTSG's interactions with village beneficiaries, its village volunteer network, and its ongoing learning about the use of digital data.
+The report excerpt shows HTSG's knowledge-sharing activities in a non-coercive, systemic way.
+There was no financial exchange and HTSG were not in a hierarchical relationship with the local health partners.
+Sharing was not for compliance.
+Rather, it developed because of HTSG's interactions with village beneficiaries, their village volunteer network, and their ongoing learning about the use of digital data.
 HTSG had more accurate health data from villages than public health authorities who rarely visited remote villages.
-As such, this collaboration, using mundane tools (e.g., basic laptops and spreadsheets), created an outcome (more accurate health data) that was shared between villages, HTSG, doctors, a local hospital, and the health authority.
-HTSG's IS is not cutting-edge IS, it is mundane; however, it has important healthcare and relationship-building outcomes.
-HTSG's data sharing is thus demonstrated as a systemic form of power that is part of the organization's learning and transformation and is reflected in the opportunity it created to set a new object of work with the local health authority.
+As such, this collaboration, using mundane tools (e.g., basic laptops and spreadsheets), produced an outcome (more accurate health data) that was shared between villages, HTSG, doctors, a local hospital and the health authority.
+This is not cutting-edge IS, but mundane, albeit one with both healthcare and relationship-building outcomes.
+It shows HTSG's data sharing as a systemic, productive form of power, part of their learning and transformation, and reflected in the opportunity they created, to set a new object of work with local health partners.